 - Expenses above and beyond normal living costs in your host country (generally food and local transportation costs).
 For example, you may need to bring extra money if you plan to do any personal travel, or buy souvenirs.

-Applications will be read and evaluated by MHIRT selection committee members.
-Awards will be made based on how well they meet the following criteria:
+Applications will be read and evaluated by the MHIRT Program selection committee members.
+Awards will be made based on how well the applicants meet the following criteria: